hyena-network/akkoma-docker/README.md

-# Pleroma-Docker (Unofficial)
+# Akkoma-Docker (Unofficial)

-[Pleroma](https://pleroma.social/) is a selfhosted social network that uses ActivityPub.
+[Akkoma](https://akkoma.dev/) (A Pleroma fork) is a selfhosted social network that uses ActivityPub.

 This repository dockerizes it for easier deployment.

+This repository was heavily based on sn0w's work on [pleroma-docker](https://memleak.eu/sn0w/pleroma-docker)

 <hr>